 Injectable Medications: In other cases, injectable medications such as muscle relaxants or pain medications can relieve TMJ symptoms.

 Bite Splint: For people with recurring TMD, the problem may be their bite position.
 Holding their jaw in a stressful position can cause the return of TMJ symptoms.
 To prevent this, Dr. Kuchta will order a bite splint that holds your jaw in a healthy position.
+With K7 data and neuromuscular measurements, we ensure that your bite splint is calibrated for your ideal jaw position.

 Full Mouth Reconstruction: Once we determine your healthy bite position and confirm it through successful treatment with a bite splint, we might recommend full mouth reconstruction.
 Sometimes called Phase 2 TMJ Treatment, this procedure reshapes your teeth so that they will hold your jaw in the same position as the bite splint.
 You get the results of wearing a bite sprint 24/7 without actually having to wear it.